Report: The Situation of the Displaced Children in Syria with escalating violence on the Latakia Coast

 Syria’s displaced children remain among the most vulnerable populations in the world, facing extreme risks due to violence, displacement, sectarianism, economic hardship, and international sanctions.
 Without urgent intervention, their situation will continue to deteriorate.
 Immediate action is required to:

-Expand protection programs to address the alarming rise in sectarian violence, child exploitation, forced recruitment, and gender-based violence.
+• Expand protection programmes to address the alarming rise in sectarian violence, child exploitation, forced recruitment, and gender-based violence.

 Without swift and comprehensive action, Syria’s children will continue to suffer the consequences of a crisis that has already robbed them of their safety, education, and future.